dakk/qlasskit/docs/source/howitworks.rst

 ============

 In order to translate python code to quantum circuit, qlasskit performs several transformations;
-it starts from the python *AST* (abstract synthax tree) creating *boolean expressions* as intermediate form.
+it starts from the python *AST* (abstract synthax tree) rewriting it to a simplified version.
+Then the simplified *AST* is translated to *boolean expressions* as intermediate form.
 Then these boolean expressions are compiled into a *quantum circuit*.

 While other existing libraries translate individual operations into quantum circuits and then